SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I whisper back, "Goodnight, Twister."

-*Does the names mean we both like each other?*
+*Do the names mean we both like each other?*

 *Should I kiss her cheek now?*

 Can *I kiss her cheek now?*

-*Maybe I should wait till tomorrow.*
+*Maybe I should wait until tomorrow.*

 *I wouldn't want to ruin this moment if she didn't like it.*